WallauBioinfo/EEfinder/README.md

 # EEfinder

-This set of python script automatizes several tasks related to identification of Endogenous Elements present on Eukaryotic Genomes.
+EEfinder is a tool/python package that automatizes several tasks related to identification of Endogenous Elements present on Eukaryotic Genomes.

-## Endogenous Element Finder, Alpha dev version
+## Endogenous Element Finder, Beta dev version

 ### Dependencies: